pingcap/docs-tidb-operator/en/enable-tidb-cluster-auto-scaling.md

 2. Set the maximum value and the minimum value.

-    You can set the maximum value and the minimum value of each `TidbClusterAutoScaler` component to control the scaling range of `TiDB` and `TiKV`, which is similar to [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).
+    You can set the maximum value and the minimum value of each component in `TidbClusterAutoScaler` to control the scaling range of `TiDB` and `TiKV`, which is similar to [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).

     ```yaml
     apiVersion: pingcap.com/v1alpha1